-In addition to the six informal research areas, the institute houses five research centers: the Center for Lifelong Learning and Design (L3D), the Center for Computational Language and Education Research (CLEAR), the Center for Research on Training (CRT), the Center for Determinants of Executive Function & Dysfunction (DEFD), and The Intermountain Neuroimaging Consortium (INC).
+In addition to the six informal research areas, the institute houses four research centers: the Center for Lifelong Learning and Design (L3D), the Center for Computational Language and Education Research (CLEAR), the Center for Research on Training (CRT), and The Intermountain Neuroimaging Consortium (INC).
 In contrast to the interdisciplinary research areas, the research centers are formally acknowledged units within the university administrative structure.

 Co-Directors: James Martin & Martha Palmer